 You will be required to submit a copy of your institution’s IRS tax-exempt status determination letter.

-Abstract (maximum of 5 pages and formatted as follows: 12-point font, single-spaced text with a line space between each paragraph, and 1-inch margins on all sides)
+Structured Abstract (maximum of 4 pages and formatted as follows: 12-point font, single-spaced text with a line space between each paragraph, and 1-inch margins on all sides)

-Abstracts will be a critical part of the application.
-Foundation staff will use these to screen applications for further review.
+Abstracts are a critical part of the application.
+Foundation staff will use them to screen applications for further review.
 In addition, Selection Committee members will review the abstracts of all finalists; they will not necessarily read all the full applications.
-We advise applicants to include sufficient details about the partnership, joint research agenda and research plans, capacity-building activities (i.e., criteria for selecting fellows, activities to support fellows and to build public agency or nonprofit organization capacity), and shifts in organizational practices to elevate the status of partnership work in order for reviewers to be assured that the partnership, research, and institutional change plans are strong.
+Reviewers will need to be assured that the partnership, research, institutional change, and capacity development plans are strong.

 Narrative (maximum of 25 pages and formatted as follows: 12-point font, single-spaced text with a line space between each paragraph, and 1-inch margins on all sides)

-The narrative includes a description of the planning period, the institutional partnership, the joint research agenda, the capacity building activities, and the changes in institutional policies and practices.
-The reference list, tables, and appendices are not included in the 25 page limit.
-(See the application guidelines for more information on developing a strong narrative.
+The narrative should describe the planning period, institutional partnership, joint research agenda and research plan, capacity building activities, and changes in institutional policies and practices.
+Tables and appendices are not included in the 25-page limit.

 This document must be signed by both the principal investigator at the research institution and the partnership leader at the public agency or nonprofit organization.
 The document should articulate the partnership goals, key roles, governance, principles guiding joint work, and timelines.
 Resources on building partnerships and samples of memorandums of understanding and working agreements can be found on the Foundation’s research-practice partnerships website: rpp.wtgrantfoundation.org.